-3. Quantitative Progress: Maximum Time to Complete a Degree/Program (MTF)
+3. Maximum Time to Complete a Degree/Program (MTF):

 - Graduate degrees must be completed by the length of time standards established and monitored by Graduate Studies.

-This policy governs the following programs: Federal Pell Grant, Federal Work Study (FWS), Federal Supplemental Educational Opportunity Grant (SEOG), Federal Perkins Loan, Federal Direct Subsidized Stafford Loan, Federal Direct Unsubsidized Stafford Loan, Federal Direct Parent Loan for Undergraduate Students (PLUS), Federal TEACH Grant, Ohio College Opportunity Grant (OCOG), All Cleveland State University Grants.
+This policy governs the following programs: Federal Pell Grant, Federal Work Study (FWS), Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Subsidized Stafford Loan, Federal Direct Unsubsidized Stafford Loan, Federal Direct Parent Loan for Undergraduate Students (PLUS), Federal Direct PLUS Loan for Graduate/Professional Students, Federal TEACH Grant, Ohio College Opportunity Grant (OCOG), and various CSU Scholarships/Grants.

 Federal regulations limit the number of times a student may repeat a course and receive financial aid for that course.
 The following regulations apply to all students (regardless of grade-level):